Goob-Station/goobsite/src/content/posts/changelog00/index.md

 ## Cloning Boards in CMO's Locker
 ![CMOLocker](./cmo.PNG)

-Working with science to research cloning is always a pain, so now CMO spawns with circuit boards in their locker roundstart.
+Since cloning was removed from research, now CMO spawns with circuit boards in their locker roundstart.

 ## Other Minor Changes
 #### Syndies spawn with 25 tc, syndicats only cost 7 tc, and throngler can be purchased for 100 tc.
-#### EVA and Hardsuits have their own research in the civilian services section, guns in the arsenal, and RCD plus engi hardsuit in the industrial.
 #### Custom music and custom backgrounds
 #### Nukie round has TF2 announcer effects
 #### Minor buff to skub and bike horn, clown mains rejoice.